dotnet/csharplang/proposals/default-interface-methods.md

 }
 ```

-> ***Open issue***: confirm that this is an intended consequence of the specification. **YES**
+> ***Closed issue***: confirm that this is an intended consequence of the specification. **Decision: YES**

 ### Runtime method resolution

-> ***Open Issue:*** The spec should describe the runtime method resolution algorithm in the face of interface default methods.
+> ***Closed Issue:*** The spec should describe the runtime method resolution algorithm in the face of interface default methods.
 We need to ensure that the semantics are consistent with the language semantics, e.g. which declared methods do and do not override or implement an `internal` method.

 ### CLR support API